rsaavedraf/wordle-helper/README.md

 # wordle-helper
 Bash and python twin scripts to help you filter the remaining valid words in Wordle challenges, both in English or Spanish.
-Both scripts behave identically: have the same options, expect same inputs, and produce same outpus.
+Both scripts behave identically: have the same options, expect same inputs, and produce same outputs.
 The python script is just quite a bit faster.

 Usage: